aisepucrio/stnl-dataminer-api/stackoverflow/README.md

 - **Logging:** Check the console output for detailed logs and errors.

 ## Known Limitations
-- Paginazation is required, can not collect more than 100 objects each api call.
+- Pagination is required, can not collect more than 100 objects each api call.
 - Data is currently saved locally, not directly to the main database like the GitHub and Jira apps.
 - Celery-based parallel data mining is not yet implemented (intended for future work).
 - The api will call backoff if the miner is requesting too much too fast.
 (Not known what waiting time should be used.)